andreif2018/FD1-Frolov/README.md

-# Project - Development website with HTML, CSS & JavaScript
+# Project - Development website with HTML, CSS and JavaScript
 # Demo application